- How VUL Works

 Dollar-Cost Averaging in Sub-Accounts

 Certain variable universal life policies permit systematic investing strategies within sub-accounts, such as dollar-cost averaging.
 Over time, this method can help smooth out the effects of market volatility.
 Instead of allocating large lump sums at once (which might coincide with market peaks), the policy invests smaller amounts regularly, potentially purchasing more shares when prices are low.
+Though dollar-cost averaging doesn’t guarantee profits, it can reduce some of the emotional aspects of investing by making contributions routine and consistent, aligning with each premium payment.
+Policyholders interested in this approach should confirm whether their policy includes a built-in mechanism for it.

 Age-Based Allocation Strategies